bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 This serverless function will run whenever the `/api/gift-lists` endpoint is visited.
 The two objects, `req` and `res`, are passed to each serveless function and can look like standard HTTP request and response objects.
 However, they include some additional [helper functions](https://zeit.co/docs/v2/serverless-functions/supported-languages#node.js-request-and-response-objects) provided by Now, including the `res.json(obj)` used above to send a JSON object.

 We can also create a dynamic route to retrieve a gift list by a persons name.
 If we wrap the filename in square brackets, Now will pass the value in the route to the function.
-So let's create a `[name].js` file in the `/api/gift-lists` directory.
+So let's create a `[name].js` file in the directory `/api/gift-lists`.
 Inside this file, write this simple function:

 ```javascript
 module.exports = (req, res) => {